Bamboo and Zen beauty in the playground of old Kyoto aristocracy

 Arashiyama is a distict on the western outskirts of Kyoto.
 It is easily accessible from both Kyoto and Osaka.

-Arashiyama can be reached on one of three railway lines: the JR Sagano Line which serves Saga Arashiyama Station; the Hankyu Line to Arashiyama Station; or the Keifuku Line, with its own Arashiyama Station.
+Arashiyama can be reached on one of three railway lines: the JR Sagano Line which serves Saga Arashiyama Station; the Hankyu Line to Arashiyama Station; or the Keifuku Line to Arashiyama Station.

 The area south of the Hozu River is known as Arashiyama; to the north is Sagano